 We keep things simple around here by focusing on the big picture and things that matter.
 That puts us at odds with traditional budgeting.
 It's terrible, right?
 I hate it as much as you do.I hate it so much that I practice what I call reverse budgeting instead.

 Step 1: Decide what you're attempting to achieve.

 Step 2: Figure out if you're saving and investing enough to get there comfortably

 If you are, great.
 You're done.
 You can do whatever you want with the rest.
 No impact analysis of your daily latte habit is necessary.
 If you're not, adjustments need to be made either to what you're aiming to achieve or how much your spending and saving right now in hopes of getting there.

 Whether you need to make adjustments or merely desire a better sense of your saving versus spending, you've come to the right place.

-Here's a great question to start your reverse budgeting process:
+A great question to start your reverse budgeting process

 2. Food & dining out